scrapy/scrapy/docs/topics/item-pipeline.rst

    }

-The integer values you assign to classes in this setting determine the order they run in.
-It's customary to define them in the 0-1000 range.
+The integer values you assign to classes in this setting determine the order they run in- items go through pipelines from order number low to high.
+It's customary to define these numbers in the 0-1000 range.